Shams Rahman

-Mohammad Shams-ur Rahman, commonly known as Shams Rahman, is a Bangladeshi academic and researcher.
+Mohammad Shamsur Rahman, commonly known as Shams Rahman, is a Bangladeshi academic and researcher.
 He currently serves as the Vice-Chancellor of East West University.
 Rahman is internationally recognized for his contributions to the field of supply chain management.

 Education

 Rahman completed his schooling at Mirzapur Cadet College.
 He earned a bachelor's degree in Mechanical Engineering from the Belarusian State Technological University followed by a master's degree in Industrial Engineering and Management from the Asian Institute of Technology.
 He later obtained his PhD in Management from the University of Exeter in the UK, under a Commonwealth Scholarship.

 Career

 Rahman served as a Professor of Supply Chain Management at RMIT University in Melbourne, Australia.
 In October 2023, he was appointed as the sixth Vice-Chancellor of East West University in Dhaka, Bangladesh.

 Also, he is an Associate Editor of the International Journal of Information Systems and Supply Chain Management and serves on the editorial boards of more than 15 international academic journals.